MaestroFries/FinalCapstoneAlpha/Article.md

         r = intensity2.val[2];

 ```
 By using the `.at` function which returns a reference to the specified array element (in this case, 'x' and 'y'), we are able to grab BGR values by calling seperate array indexes.
+(Vec3b is a vector with 3 byte entries, with each representing each single color channel.)